majasunghee/TDT4140_Exercise-It/README.md

 ## Info

-If you miss node_modules or a virtualenv, these will be installed.
+If you miss node_modules or a virtualenv environment, these will be installed.

 Runs the web app on [http://localhost](http://localhost).
 Runs the api server on [http://localhost:8000](http://localhost:8000).

+# Testing

+Tests are run automatically.
+In GitLab CI/CD, you will find pipelines for web-testing and api-testing.

 # Learn More

+Check out our GitLab Wiki for a guide on how to use Exercise.it.

 To learn React, check out the [React documentation](https://reactjs.org/).
 To learn Django, check out the [Django documentation](https://docs.djangoproject.com/en/3.0/).